Eric0298/Eric0298/README.md

 - 🤖 Using AI tools such as **Claude and Codex** to support development, documentation, research and code review
 - 📚 Planning to continue growing technically and study **Computer Engineering** in the future
 - 🌍 Based in Valencia / Cullera, open to junior, trainee, remote or hybrid opportunities

 ---

-## 🧠 What I’m Focused On

-Right now, I’m focused on strengthening my profile as a **Junior Web / Full Stack Developer** with a strong base in:

-- Modern frontend development
-- Component-based architecture
-- Clean and responsive interfaces
-- Backend fundamentals with **.NET / C#**
-- SQL and relational databases
-- Git, GitHub and collaborative workflows
-- AI-assisted development with technical validation
-- Building projects that solve real business problems

----